 Food systems are the largest cause of environmental degradation and human health problems.
 Food production uses about 40% of land and 70% of freshwater withdrawals, is the main driver of biodiversity loss, is responsible for about 30% of greenhouse gas emissions.
 But we can’t rely on only changing how we produce food – we also need to change what we eat.
 Current consumption and diets are the main risk for morbidity and mortality, and increasing demand for certain foods and products will drive a rising demand for land and other resources.
 We need dietary changes to achieve health, biodiversity, land-use and climate goals – indeed shifting to healthy and sustainable diets has been identified as the single biggest way to reduce greenhouse gas emissions of our food systems.

-The Action Platform will connect with and build on ideas generated from the UN Food Systems Summit and other platforms like One Planet Network Sustainable Food Systems Programme and the One Planet Consumer Information Programme.
+The Action Platform will connect with and build on ideas generated from the past key events like the UN Food Systems Summit and other platforms like One Planet Network Sustainable Food Systems Programme and the One Planet Consumer Information Programme.
 The platform will also build on the work done by the WWF Food Practice and its network of partners.

 The Action Platform will break silos and bring together actors that don’t normally work together, raise collective understanding of what can be confusing multilateral processes and enabling planning of collaborative actions like events, advocacy and research.

-By working together, we can begin to bring consumption and diets to the top of multilateral agendas and integrate the topic into key policy processes over the next 12 months.
+By working together, we can begin to bring consumption and diets to the top of multilateral agendas and integrate the topic into key policy processes.

 - Build internal capacity within your organizations

 - Contribute to the project toolbox with best practices, ideas, policies, projects